PalianPals/palianpals.github.io/docs/game-guides/cooking/StartCooking.md

 Use the cooking station you started at to add all ingredients and your dish is ready!!<br />
 And if everything went well, you will have your dish ready to collect. <br />
 Using ![star](./img/STAR2.png) starred ingredients will increse the chance of a ![star](./img/STAR2.png) starred dish! <br />
-But if things went slighty wrong you might be presented with Ruined Food. <br />
+But if things went slighty wrong or when the timer ran out, you might be presented with Ruined Food. <br />
 | Un-starred Food | ![star](./img/STAR1.png) Starred Food  |
 |:-:|:-:|
 | Non-starred food will give less focus on consumption<br /> and will have a lower gold value. | ![star](./img/STAR1.png) Starred Food gives more focus and has a higher gold value.  <br /> And can be placed in and around your house as decoration! |